manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 In the labs for this course, you are taking on the role of Holly Dickson, Adatum Corporation's Enterprise Administrator.
 Adatum does NOT have legacy, on-premises servers; therefore, you will be implementing Microsoft 365 in a cloud-only deployment.
 You have deployed Microsoft 365 in a virtualized lab environment, and you have been tasked with completing a pilot project that tests the security, compliance, and device management features in Microsoft 365 as they relate to Adatum's business requirements.

-You have just started the pilot project; therefore, in this first lab you will set up a personalized Global Admin tenant account for Holly that will be used throughout all the labs in this course.
+You have just started the pilot project; therefore, in this first lab you will set up a personalized Microsoft 365 user account for Holly that will be used throughout all the labs in this course.
 This first exercise also requires that you perform several setup tasks that will initialize your trial tenant for the remaining labs in this course.
-You must configure your trial tenant, create a personalized Global Admin account in Microsoft 365, configure several test users and groups that will be used throughout the remaining labs, and turn on Information Rights Management (IRM) in SharePoint Online as well as audit logging.
+You must configure your trial tenant, create a personalized Global Admin user account in Microsoft 365 for Holly, configure several test users and groups that will be used throughout the remaining labs, and turn on Information Rights Management (IRM) in SharePoint Online as well as audit logging.

 ### Task 1 - Obtain Your Office 365 Credentials

 Once you launch the lab, a free trial tenant will be automatically created for you to access Microsoft 365 in the Microsoft Virtual Lab environment.
-This tenant will be automatically assigned a unique username and password.
+Within this tenant, your lab hosting provider will create a Microsoft 365 user account for a default tenant administrator named MOD Administrator.
+Your lab hosting provider will assign this user account a unique username and password, and the account will be assigned the Microsoft 365 Global administrator role.
 You must retrieve this username and password so that you can sign into Microsoft 365 within the Microsoft Virtual Lab environment.

 1. Because this course can be offered by learning partners using any one of several authorized lab hosting providers, the actual steps involved to retrieve the tenant prefix, tenant ID, and tenant password associated with your trial tenant may vary by lab hosting provider.
 Therefore, your instructor will provide you with the necessary instructions on how to retrieve this information for your course.
 The information that you should write down for later use includes:

 	- **Tenant prefix.** This tenant prefix is for the Microsoft 365 user accounts that you will use to sign into Microsoft 365 throughout the labs in this course.
 The domain for each Microsoft 365 user account is in the format of {user alias}@xxxxxZZZZZZ.onmicrosoft.com, where xxxxxZZZZZZ is the tenant prefix.
 It consists of two parts - your lab hoster's prefix (xxxxx; some hosters use a generic prefix such as M365x, while others use their company initials or some other designation) and the tenant ID (ZZZZZZ; usually a 6 digit number).
 Record this xxxxxZZZZZZ tenant prefix value for later use.
-When any of the lab steps direct you to sign into Microsoft 365 as one of the user accounts, you must enter the xxxxxZZZZZZ value that you obtained here as the tenant prefix portion of your .onmicrosoft.com domain.
+When any of the lab steps direct you to sign into Microsoft 365 as one of the user accounts (such as the MOD Administrator), you must enter the xxxxxZZZZZZ value that you obtained here as the tenant prefix portion of your .onmicrosoft.com domain.

 	- **Tenant password.** This is the password provided by your lab hosting provider for the tenant admin account.